-On top of it, I have created tons of maps of Seville that integrate with your Google Maps.
-These maps contain all the practical information and travel tips you need.
-In the post I just linked you can find step by step instructions to use them on any device whether you are still at home or you are already in Seville.
+On top of it, I have created a very complete map of Seville that you can add to your own Google Maps.
+This map has all the practical information and Seville travel tips you need.
+In the post I just linked you can find step by step instructions to use them on any device whether you’re still at home or you’re already in Seville.

 Don’t stick to the regular Seville experiences.
 Enjoy it like a local instead.
 Few European cities can compare to Seville when it comes to spoil visitors with an incredibly good time.